kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.3.1 - April 8, 2014 =
-* Fixed errors when activating plugin for the first time and opening settings page in non-multisite installations.
+* Fixed errors when activating plugin for the first time and saving settings page in non-multisite installations.
 * Updated Video.js to version 4.5.1
+* Fixed pop-up gallery bug for users with FORCE_SSL_ADMIN enabled.
+* Fixed error on network settings page when pressing the "Save Changes" button and resetting network settings using "Reset Options" button.
 * Added text-align:left to left-aligned galleries.
 * Added gettext calls to some text for translation.
 * Removed duplicate bitrate setting for WEBM encoding when using average bitrate.